Kossi-Akplaka/Project-Rental_Property_Price_Prediction/README.md

-# Rental Property Price Prediction: Project Overview
+# Rental Property Price Prediction/ Dashboard: Project Overview
 *  Utilized statistical techniques and machine learning algorithms in Python (e.g. Linear Regression, Random Forest regressor, Decision Tree Regressor) to build predictive models for rental property prices based on current data.
 * Performed exploratory data analysis by exploring the features and the relationship between those features.
 * Engineered features and used hyperparameter tunning to reach the best model.